gambingo/Treepedia_Public/README.md

 ### Process

 The only change to the process that is really Chicago-specifc is batching the processing by community area.
-This code begins to downloading shapefiles of the drivable street network within multipolygon boundaries of the each community area.
-The rest of the code will work with any shapefile input.
-Other than that, the original project was from 2018, so I have upgarded the code to work with Python 3 and the latest Google APIs.
+This code begins by downloading shapefiles of the drivable street network within multipolygon boundaries of each community area.
+The code that follows would still work with any shapefile input.
+Other than that, since the original project was from 2018, I have upgarded the everything to work with Python 3 and the latest Google APIs.

 ### Development

-To break up the processing, we download the drivable street network and parse street view data per Chicago Community Area, the official boundaries defined by the city.
-Community Area #1, Rogers Park, is conveniently one of the smaller community areas so it's a good one for testing and development.
+To break up the processing, we download the drivable street network and parse streetview data by Chicago Community Area, the official boundaries defined by the city.
+Conveniently, community area #1, Rogers Park, is one of the smaller boundaries so it's a good one for testing and development.
 - [Boundaries - Community Areas (current)](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6)

 ### Dependencies